Application Deadline: March 1

 Students who are not eligible for direct entry into Engineering One may complete Engineering One courses as a bachelor of science student, where space permits.
 These students can apply for direct acceptance into engineering academic term three.

-Students who intend to apply to the Faculty of Engineering and Applied Science but are currently not eligible should contact the Student Liaison Officer (see contact below).
+Students who intend to apply to the Faculty of Engineering and Applied Science but are currently not eligible should contact our Student Liaison Officer.

 Phone: 709 864 8813